PrestaShop/docs/development/configuration/configuring-prestashop.md

 ## Disabling the cache and forcing Smarty compilation

-When your development has an impact on the front office, whether you are building a theme or simply a module which displays information to the customer, you should force the template file compilation and disable the cache, so as to always see the result of your changes directly.
+When your development has an impact on the front office, whether you are building a theme or simply a module which displays information to the customer, you should force the template file compilation and disable the cache, in order to always see the result of your changes directly.

 Go to the “Performance” page under the “Advanced parameters” menu to change the following Smarty settings: